Evelyn Sanguinetti: Angel Investment Tax Credit for minority owned businesses

 Sanguinetti led a bipartisan effort to revive the Angel Investment Tax Credit in Illinois which helps small minority owned businesses.
 Sanguinetti, who chaired the Governor's Rural Affairs Council, worked with several state legislators on this bill, including Sen. Chuck Weaver (R-37), Sen. Dale Fowler (R-59), Sen. Daniel Biss (D-9), Rep. Grant Wehrli (R-41), Rep. Carol Sente (D59), Rep. Jaime Andrade Jr. (D-40) and Rep. Elgie Sims (D-34).

 Post elective office

-In 2020, after leaving public office and briefly running for Congress, Sanguinetti became the Executive Director of Hope Fair Housing, a fair housing organization that was founded in 1968 with passage of the Federal Fair Housing Act and in the aftermath of the assassination of Dr. Martin Luther King, Jr. In 2022, Sanguinetti left her position as Executive Director to run for DuPage County Clerk.
+In 2020, after leaving public office and briefly running for Congress, Sanguinetti became the executive director of Hope Fair Housing, a fair housing organization that was founded in 1968 with passage of the Federal Fair Housing Act and in the aftermath of the assassination of Dr. Martin Luther King, Jr. In 2022, Sanguinetti left her position as executive director to run for DuPage County Clerk.

 Personal life

-She is married with three children and resides in Wheaton, Illinois.
-In 2007 Sanguinetti was diagnosed with multiple sclerosis.
+She is married with three children and lives in Wheaton, Illinois.